-If you like history, wit, scandal and France, follow the trail of Oscar Wilde in Paris.
-There is no better way to explore the City of Lights.
+If you like history, wit and scandal, follow the trail of Oscar Wilde in Paris.
+From the cafes and hotels he frequented to the Oscar Wilde grave in Père Lachaise cemetery, it’s a unique way to explore the City of Lights.

-Handcuffed, standing on a train platform in the rain on his way to Reading Gaol after being convicted of gross indecency, Oscar Wilde, Victorian wit and author of The Importance of Being Earnest, muttered, “If the Queen can’t treat her prisoners any better than this, she doesn’t deserve to have any.”
+Handcuffed, standing on a train platform in the rain on his way to Reading Gaol after being convicted of gross indecency, Oscar Wilde, Victorian wit, one of London’s most celebrated playwrights and the author of The Importance of Being Earnest, muttered, “If the Queen can’t treat her prisoners any better than this, she doesn’t deserve to have any.”

-My first stop is Oscar Wilde’s last, the vast Père Lachaise cemetery where he rests in the company of Colette, Chopin, Proust and Jim Morrison.
-Located in eastern Paris, Père Lachaise is a grey atmospheric world of its own.
+My first stop was Oscar Wilde’s last, the vast Père Lachaise cemetery where he is buried in the company of Colette, Chopin, Proust, Jim Morrison and so many other greats.
+Located in the eastern part of Paris, Père Lachaise is a grey atmospheric world of its own.
+The largest cemetery in Paris (110 acres), it’s also the most visited cemetery in the world, with upwards of 3.5 million visitors a year.
+It’s as much museum as mausoleum.
 Strange phone booth-sized tombs with peaked roofs vie for space with mournful statues, and amiable cats mew for attention atop weathered slabs of stone.
-Wandering under a silvery winter sky, I finally find Oscar Wilde in Division 89.
+Wandering under a silvery winter sky, I finally found the Oscar Wilde grave in Division 89.

-Oscar Wilde in Paris – the glamorous Café de la Paix
+Oscar Wilde in Paris at the Café de la Paix

-Deciding a café would be an appropriate next stop, I head to one of Oscar Wilde’s hangouts, the Café de la Paix on the Place de l’Opéra.
+Deciding a café would be an appropriate next stop, I headed to one of Oscar Wilde’s hangouts, the elaborate Café de la Paix on the Place de l’Opéra.
 Part of the InterContinental Le Grand Hôtel, it was built in 1862 during the reign of Napoleon III.
-Cowed by the well-groomed Parisians and lavish surroundings, I scuttle under the ornate gilt ceiling with its blue sky frescoes, and take a table on the enclosed terrace.
+Cowed by the well-groomed Parisians and lavish surroundings, I scuttled under the ornate gilt ceiling with its blue sky frescoes, and took a table on the enclosed terrace.

 A devilish temptation

-Budget-wise, my intentions are to stick to an $11 cup of tea, but with Oscar Wilde whispering into my ear like a devil on my shoulder that “self-denial is the shining sore on the leprous body of Christianity,” I order an $18 soft chocolate cake.
-Moist, filled with caramel, it’s topped with chocolate, cream, and a flake of gold leaf.
-Digging in, I feel an instant kinship with Oscar Wilde, who said he could resist everything except temptation.
+Budget-wise, my intentions were to stick to an expensive cup of tea, but with Oscar Wilde whispering into my ear like a devil on my shoulder that “self-denial is the shining sore on the leprous body of Christianity,” I ordered an $20 moist chocolate cake.
+Moist, filled with caramel, it was topped with chocolate, cream, and a flake of gold leaf.
+Digging in, I felt an instant kinship with Oscar Wilde, who said he could resist everything except temptation.

-While I’m scraping gold leaf off my plate and licking my fork, a handsome young man in a black turtleneck and camouflage pants winds his way through the café and approaches my table.
-I catch the words permettez and invite but not much else.
-Realizing I’ve understood nothing he’s said, he switches to English.
+While I was scraping gold leaf off my plate and licking my fork, a young man in a black turtleneck and camouflage pants wound his way through the café and approached my table.
+I caught the words permettez and invite but not much else.
+Realizing I understood nothing he’d said, he switched to English.

 Oscar Wilde would approve

-“I saw you from the street and came in to say, you are beautiful,” he says.
+“I saw you from the street and came in to say, you are beautiful,” he said.
 “Only that.”
-He turns and leaves.
+He turned and left.

-Not deterred by the fact that once he’d seen me up close, he’d beat a hasty retreat, I’m filled with a Parisian-fueled bonhomie.
-Of course I’m not the only one to appreciate the attention of beautiful young men.
+Not deterred by the fact that once he’d seen me up close, he’d beat a hasty retreat, I was filled with a Parisian-fuelled bonhomie.
+Of course I wasn’t the only one to appreciate the attention of a beautiful young man.
 Oscar Wilde did, too.
-In fact, it was his affair with Lord Alfred Douglas, 16 years his junior, that caused his downfall, after Douglas’s father, the Marquis of Queensbury, called Wilde a sodomite.
+In fact, it was his affair with Lord Alfred Douglas, a man 16 years his junior, that had caused his downfall.
+Douglas’s enraged father, the Marquis of Queensbury, had publicly called Wilde a sodomite.
 Wilde sued the Marquis for libel and lost, which led to his own ill-fated court case.